Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/shopper_insights/_index.md

     ![A screenshot a selected camera with its video feed with bounding box](./img/setupcameraregionwithrectangle.png)

-- Click "Next" button to move to the Review Summary page, then click Save to complete the camera setup wizard.
+- Click the "Next" button to move to the Review Summary page, then click Save to complete the camera setup wizard.

     ![A screenshot showing review summary](./img/reviewsummary.png).